MultiplatformKickstarter/website/content/features.md

 While most templates only solves the basic functionality, we are aiming to solve most of the common problems when creating applications from initial status to production.

+Multiplatform Kickstarter is an opinionated template and comes with these libraries built-in:

+- Kotlin 1.9.10
+- Compose Multiplatform 1.5
+- Kotlin Coroutines
+- Voyager for Navigation
+- Koin as Dependency Injection
+- Ktlint and Detekt
+- Ktor as Server
+- Multiplatform-settings for storage
+- Kamel for Images
+- Clean Architecture
+- MVVM

+## Features Comparison

+**`IMPORTANT: The Advanced template is still under development.
+And this table may not have the actual state of development.
+The order in the table does not represent the current roadmap.`**

 Features | **Basic Template** | Advanced Template
 --- | --- | ---